PetoiCamp/OpenCat/serialMaster/README.md

 Next, you can enter serial port commands in Terminal to control Nybble (or Bittle) to do various interesting actions e.g.

-Kbalance           # Command to control Nybble(or Bittle) to stand normally
+kbalance           # Command to control Nybble(or Bittle) to stand normally

 m 0 -30 0 30       # Command to control Nybble(or Bittle) head to swing left and right

 **Method 2**: Run a custom script, e.g.  **example.py**